addama/addama.github.io/about.md

 # About This Site

+***The Xtract Solutions Documentation Site is open to the public; do not make documents including proprietary, HIPAA, or customer data!***

 ## Installation

 **For normal interactions with the site, like reading documents or adding new ones, you don't need to install anything** - but if you need to change the layout or want to test your checklist locally, you'll need to set up your environment.